gsharan12/UniConv/README.md

 # UniConv

 My first app named UniConv which is a working app and can convert from kg to pounds.
-Give Input in kg and it will give the result in pound.
+You just have to give Input in kg and it will give the result in pound.
+I have used java to make this app.